 State of Nevada

 The York Rite consists of a series of Degrees and Orders as described below.
 York Rite actually begins with the Blue Lodge Degrees (Entered Apprentice, Fellow Craft, and Master Mason).
 But, one is not considered to be a "York Rite Mason" until he has taken the Royal Arch series of degrees, following through with the Cryptic Mason degrees, and culminating or completing with the Templar Orders.
-When you complete the York Rite series of "degrees" you become a Companion and a Sir Knight.
+When you complete the York Rite series of "degrees" you become a Companion and, when you complete the "orders", a Sir Knight.

-The series of Royal Arch Degrees is displayed on the left hand side of the chart on the right hand side of this page.
+The series of Royal Arch Degrees is displayed on the right hand side of the chart on the right hand side of this page.
 They are:

 The Cryptic Mason Degrees are not in a continuing line of history from the Royal Arch series of degrees.
 Instead, they return to an earlier time to examine some points that we may have missed.
 But, they do build upon all that has come before and present the masonic brother with different lessons that make the degrees valuable in their own right and, for their own reasons.
 They again address the spiritual lessons that are so key to understanding the points taught in our fraternity.
 The Cryptic series of degrees consist of: